SahajBiyani/SXB200117_CS3341/Sprint03/Sprint03.md

 + attempting to hack the timing mechanism in some/any way
 + other sketchy things that violate the spirit of the exercise (we'll be looking at your source code, ya know!)

+## Prizes
+The First Place winner(s) can choose one of the following options as prizes:

++ Add 50 points to a Sprint Packet grade.
+(Note: this is not the same as allowing you to skip a programming project).
+This does NOT apply to the final project.
++ 3 points added to your SEMESTER AVERAGE (yes, that's right.... your semester average)!!

+The Second Place winner(s) can choose one of the following options as prizes:

++ Add 25 points to a Sprint Packet final grade (not including the final project).
++ 1.5 points added to your SEMESTER AVERAGE

+The Third Place winner(s) will get the following:

++ 10 points added to a Sprint Packet final grade (not including the final project).

 ## Grading